Root Canal Treatment Toronto

 It is always essential to check with your dentist because dental issues can mimic one another.
 However, if you have a root infection—an infection in the pulp and nerve of your tooth’s canal—you may not have symptoms at first, or you may notice tooth sensitivity that does improve.

 It is essential to contact your dentist in Toronto if you notice changes in your oral health like tooth sensitivity, which may worsen quickly into a painful dental emergency.

 - Tooth sensitivity, especially to hot or cold

 - A bump on the gum near the infected tooth

 It is always better to seek treatment sooner rather than later because your tooth may be at risk without prompt care.
 You increase the odds of saving your tooth with early intervention.

 Your tooth may be infected if it is sensitive to hot, cold, or sweet foods and beverages, and that sensitivity eventually turns into a constant ache.
 An accident or trauma to your tooth may also create the need for root canal therapy in Toronto.

-An important fact to note is that this pain will not go away on its own—even with over-the-counter meds, it will return.
-Your tooth and gum pain will get progressively more severe, and what’s worse is that the infection may travel to other teeth or other parts of your body.
+The pain will not go away on its own—even with over-the-counter meds, it will return.
+Your tooth and gum pain will get progressively more severe and the infection may travel to other teeth or other parts of your body.

 At Toronto Lakeshore Dental, we want you to enjoy a pain-free smile and optimal wellness.
 We will always offer tips to help you avoid root infections in the future and create a preventive treatment plan to keep you smiling.
 Our team is also available if you have any questions.